mkhuthir/TJBOT/bash/README.md

-## Bash Scripts to test Watson Services
+## Bash Scripts to test Watson AI Services

 This folder contains bash scripts that are using **curl** to call Watson APIs as explained on Watson getting started pages.